 - A bar section near every stage

-- A skating area
+- A skateboarding area

 Since I bought a VIP ticket, I had a different entrance to enter the festival than those who had a general admission ticket.
 I heard on Saturday that many people were in line for hours in both VIP and general admission, but when I got there around 1 pm on Sunday, it was not a problem.
-I could not find anything online about AFROPUNK’s VIP section, and for those who told me that it wasn’t worth it–never actually presented me reasons why.
+I could not find anything online about AFROPUNK’s VIP section, and for those who told me that it wasn’t worth it–never actually gave me any reasons why.
 So, I just went for it.

 Here are the pros and cons of AFROPUNK’s VIP: